Pierre Taittinger: Political career

 He was mayor of Saint-Georges-des-Coteaux, in the same département, from 1919 until 1937, and again from 1953 until his death in 1965.
 In 1924 he was elected deputy of the 1st arrondissement of Paris, and held this mandate until 1940.

 In 1924, Taittinger founded the Jeunesses patriotes (Patriotic Youths), a fascist group, recruited mostly from university students and financed by industrialists.
 Taittinger took inspiration for the group's creation in the Boulangist Ligue des patriotes.
 Taittinger was also deeply influenced by the Bonapartist movement, during which he was a member of the French Parliament.
 In the end of the 1920s, the Jeunesses patriotes became one of the far-right's major anti-Communist movements, challenging the Action française and the Croix de Feu under Colonel de Larocque.

 In 1937, he was elected to the municipal council of Paris and to the departmental council of the Seine.
 In March 1940, he was elevated to the rank of Commander in the Order of the Légion d'honneur.
+On 10 July 1940, Taittinger voted as a member of the Chamber of Deputies in favour of granting the cabinet presided by Marshal Philippe Pétain authority to draw up a new constitution, thereby effectively ending the French Third Republic and establishing Vichy France.
 He became president of the municipal council of Paris in May 1943, as the Germans occupied the city, and held this position until the Liberation of Paris in August 1944.

 On August 17, 1944, concerned that explosives were being placed at strategic points around Paris by the Germans, Taittinger met with the German military governor Dietrich von Choltitz.
 On being told that Choltitz intended to slow up as much as possible the Allied advance, Taittinger, along with the Swedish consul general Raoul Nordling, attempted to persuade Choltitz not to destroy Paris.
 As the Allies rolled into the Paris Basin, Pierre Taittinger made an incredible change from collaborator to a member of the resistance.
 After the war, he published a book called ...et Paris ne fut pas détruit ("...and Paris was not destroyed") which was awarded a prize by the French Academy.
 In 1954 he became honorary deputy (a title given to ex-members of the French National Assembly).